Sherwin Williams Cityscape: LRV, Undertones and a Little More

-What type of paint colour is Cityscape?
+What type of paint color is Sherwin Williams Cityscape?
+Is it warm or cool?

 What’s the LRV of Cityscape?